-Iroquois UH1 helicopter commemorating those RAN and RAAF members who died, and those who served, on operations in Vietnam in this type of aircraft.
-US Army insignia on starboard side and RAAF insignia on port side.
+Iroquois UH1 helicopter commemorating those Royal Australian Navy and Royal Australian Air Force (R.A.A.F.) members who died, and those who served, on operations in Vietnam in this type of aircraft.
+There is the United States of America Army insignia on starboard side and R.A.A.F. insignia on port side.

 IROQUOIS UHI HELICOPTER